Skim by Section

 This American Goulash Recipe is an easy ground beef dinner comes together in just a few steps and with just one pot!

-- First, boil the elbow macaroni according to package then drain and set aside.
+- Boil the elbow macaroni according to package then drain and set aside.

-- Next, use the same pot to cook ground beef, onion, garlic and bell peppers.
+- Cook ground beef, onion, garlic and bell peppers in the same pot.

-- Add tomato sauce, diced tomatoes, Worcestershire sauce, olive oil, and salt to taste.
+- Add tomato sauce, tomatoes, Worcestershire sauce, olive oil, and salt.

 - Return cooked pasta to pot and stir to combine.

-- Serve and add optional toppings as desired!
+Serve and add any optional toppings, as desired!

 Quick and easy!